Isaacc1998/MailMe/README.md

 ## [Live Demo Link](https://mailmeaa.herokuapp.com/)

-Create email lists.
-Send emails in bulk.
-Add anyone to your email list.
-Make email easy again.
+### Create email lists, send emails in bulk, and subscribe people to your email list with an easy link.
 MailMe is a free alternative to Mailchimp.

 ### Authors:
 - [William Chan](https://github.com/wc2184)